CHESSComputing/FOXDEN/docs/introduction.md

 # Introduction

 The **FAIR Open-Science eXtensible Data Exchange Network (FOXDEN)** is a set of cyberinfrastructure (CI) building blocks developed at the [Cornell High Energy Synchrotron Source (CHESS)](https://www.chess.cornell.edu/) for managing research artifacts, such as metadata and provenance for raw/reduced/analyzed datasets, data analysis code, visualizations, and AI/ML models.
-Unlike many existing data solutions, FOXDEN is specifically designed for large, unportable datasets and heterogenous use cases.
-It also lets researchers easily publish their research artifacts with Digital Object Identifiers (DOIs) for compliance with [FAIR principles](https://www.go-fair.org/fair-principles/).
+FOXDEN is specifically designed to handle large, unportable datasets and heterogenous use cases.
+It helps scientists turn their research artifacts into annotated, AI-ready datasets and publish them with Digital Object Identifiers (DOIs) for compliance with [FAIR principles](https://www.go-fair.org/fair-principles/).

-FOXDEN is not itself a data acquisition system or a data repository.
-It is not a workflow orchestration system, nor does it execute any part of the research workflow.
-Instead, it is a system of **loosely coupled services** that can be selectively deployed, shadowing the existing data acquisition systems and data processing workflows at CHESS and augmenting them with record-keeping capabilities.
+FOXDEN does not itself perform data acquisition or workflow orchestration.
+Instead, it is a system of **loosely coupled services** that shadows the existing data acquisition systems and data processing workflows at CHESS, selectively augmenting them with record-keeping capabilities.

 ## Key Features